 - No one is exactly sure where Kamut came from, but most people guess it was the fertile crescent.
 It is named after the Khorasan region in this region of Northern Iran.

-- Kamut started gaining in popularity in the late 2000s in the United States.
+- Kamut started gaining popularity in the late 2000s in the United States.
 It was first cultivated modern by a farmer in Montana in 1949.

-- It is great high-protein wheat that I use in many baked goods.
+- It is a great high-protein wheat that I use in many baked goods.
 I have also sprouted Kamut and cooked it as well.
 It is delicious to use as a breakfast porridge or in place of rice.
 If you are not using it yet, you need to be!

 Follow me on Instagram!

 For more inspiration